madebyqwerty/database/README.md

 1. To start postgres - `make postgres`
 2. To start development server - `make dev`
 3. To build - `make build`
-4. To create a new migration - `make migration <migration_name>`

 ## How to use

 ### Migrations

-To create migrations, you need to install the [GO migrate CLI](https://github.com/golang-migrate/migrate/tree/master)
+Migrations are handled by [prisma](https://prisma.io).
+After changing the Prisma schema, you need to run `make migration`, which will automatically create neccesary migration files on the database.